cosmos/cosmos-sdk/docs/migrations/app.md

 This section covers the changes to `BaseApp` and related changes in `app.go`, `config`

-#### BaseApp

-`BaseApp` now has two new fields, `GRPCQueryRouter` and `MsgServiceRouter`

-- `GRPCQueryRouter` routes ABCI Query requests to GRPC handlers.
-- `GRPCQueryHandler` defines a function type which handles ABCI Query requests using gRPC

 ##### gRPC Router (baseapp/grpcrouter.go)

 It has `GRPCQueryRouter` and `GRPCQueryHandler`. `GRPCQueryRouter` routes ABCI Query requests to respective GRPC